CBD Tinctures Vs. Oil: Is There A Difference? Skip to content

 It's more about how brands name their products than what's actually in them.

-While 'CBD tincture' explicitly references the presence of CBD, 'hemp tincture' may be perceived as more holistic, potentially encompassing a more comprehensive range of hemp plant compounds.
+While 'CBD tincture' explicitly references the presence of CBD, hemp tincture may be perceived as more holistic, potentially encompassing a more comprehensive range of hemp plant compounds.

 In addition to the hemp extract, these tinctures usually include a carrier oil like MCT, hemp seed, or olive oil and may contain other ingredients like flavorings or herbs.